MarcRiera/BVEBarcelona-site/content/manuals/conduccio-serie-2000-3000-4000.en.md

 <center><h1>Driving the train</h1></center>

 The 2000, 3000 and 4000 series trains have a power-brake handle (1) with 7 brake notches, 4 power notches and 1 neutral notch.
-Although the controls are the same as for any other OpenBVE train with a single handle, the so-called ***Dead man*** device must be taken into account.
+Although the controls are the same as for any other openBVE train with a single handle, the so-called ***Dead man*** device must be taken into account.
 It is very important to keep the button (space bar) pressed at all times while the train is in motion.
 If for any reason the button is not pressed for more than 3 seconds, the emergency brakes will be applied and the train will not move again until it has fully stopped.

 ## Driving modes